 A: This issue can be confusing, can't it?
 Try thinking of it this way: Generally, you might think of drafts as air that will blow directly onto your chickens through the coop at floor level where they stand, or at roost level where they sleep.
 Ventilation, on the other hand, simply permits air to move through the coop (overhead) but does not blow directly on the chickens.

-The Seymour chicken coop is nicely ventilated without being drafty--note the ventilation just under the roof.
+The Cottage style 4x6 chicken coop is nicely ventilated without being drafty--note the long ventilation opening just under the roof overhang.

 In the winter, chickens need protection from cold weather, which their feathers provide by keeping an insulating layer of warm air between their feathers and their body, trapped in their down.
 If they are situated directly in the way of a breeze or a draft, that warm air is blown away, and they can get too cold because that insulating layer is not working in those blowy conditions.